lyaegel88/Lukes-Store/README.md

 ![Lukes Sales Tracker](https://image.ibb.co/dBA8jo/lukes_store.png)

 ## Getting Started
 This can be a complicated process.
-In summary, Netbeans IDE and a MySQL database will be needed.
+In summary, Netbeans IDE with Palette and a MySQL database will be needed.
 Next, a user account, tables, and columns will need to be created.
 After the database can be added to Netbeans.
 After, the code will need to be updated to include the user credentials created.